English 444: London Contemporary Theatre, or,

 What Do We Do When We Watch Theatre?

 The goal of this class is to make you more informed, confident and, especially, active participants in contemporary theatre.
 We will approach this goal in five ways.
-First, we will be seeing 10 theatrical productions during the course of the quarter, and discussing each of those productions both before and after we see them.
-Second, we will be reading several of these plays before we actually see the production—thinking about possibilities for dramatic representations of what we read.
+First, we will be seeing 5 theatrical productions during the course of the quarter, and discussing each of those productions both before and after we see them.
+Second, we will be reading parts of several of these plays before we actually see the production—thinking about possibilities for dramatic representations of what we read.
 Third, you will be writing about what you see.
-You’ll be keeping a theatre notebook as your contribution to the formal work of the quarter, and I will be reviewing material from that notebook on several different occasions (more on the Notebook below).
+You’ll be keeping a theatre notebook as one part of your contribution to the formal work of the quarter, and I will be reviewing material from that notebook as you write it (more on the Notebook below).
 Fourth, we’ll be engaging in a range of informal dramatic exercises throughout the quarter, introducing you to a few theatrical techniques that will significantly increase your ability to “see” what’s happening on stage.
 And fifth and finally, we’ll be visiting a few physical sites with special importance to the history of drama in London.
-For this is the place, you guys!—this is for English-language theatre the sacred ground of sacred grounds.
+For this is the place, you guys!—this is for English-language theatre sacred ground of sacred grounds.

 Structured writing for the course will be in the form of a Theatre Notebook.
 This should be loose-leaf rather than bound because you’ll be handing in assignments that will be returned to you for inclusion in the final notebook/portfolio.
-Assignments handed in week by week will be graded +, √, -; you will select one to rewrite/extend to hand in at midterm, and a second to rewrite/extend for the final Notebook review on or before June 4.
-At course end I’ll also ask you to do a 2-3 page Self-reflective essay to hand in with the notebook (more on that later).
+Assignments handed in week by week will be graded +, √, -; you will select one to rewrite/extend to hand in at midterm, and a second to rewrite/extend for the final Notebook review on or before July 21.
+At course end I’ll also ask you to do a 2-3 page Self-reflective essay to hand in with the notebook.

 The actual relation between total points accumulated and final grade is not entirely fixed; rather, I adjust to allow for the highest achieved total.